The transaction will create a 50:50 joint venture combining BP and Bunge’s biofuels businesses in the fast-growing Brazilian market.

-As well as being good business for BP, the move marks another step in the organization’s commitment to advance a low carbon future.
+As well as being good business for BP, the move marks another step in the organization’s commitment to advance a low future.

 It also underscores the importance of biofuels as an alternative ground transportation fuel.
 Based on last year’s figures, BP Bunge Bioenergia’s combined ethanol production would have avoided GHG emissions equal to almost a million fewer European cars on the road in a year.